Merge-of-Thought Distillation: MoT enables Selection-Free CoT Distillation

-To verify that MOT can still leverage useful signals from R1 despite the shift, we ablate R1 from the MOT teacher pool and keep all other settings identical.
-As shown in Table~\ref{tab:remove-r1}, removing R1 reduces the final MOT performance on BOBA-200 (negative changes), implying that including R1 provides complementary, beneficial supervision that MOT can harness.
-This proves that MOT can overcome the \textbf{performance degradation} caused by the strong distribution shift teacher and extract \textbf{beneficial common reasoning features} from it.
+\textbf{Ablating a Distribution-Shifted Teacher from MoT: Evidence of Complementarity.} As shown in Table~\ref{tab:ablation-STD-MTD-MoT}, using Deepseek-R1 (R1) as the sole teacher (STD) induces notable performance drops for QWEN bases, indicating a strong distribution shift.
+To verify that MoT can still leverage useful signals from R1 despite the shift, we ablate R1 from the MoT teacher pool and keep all other settings identical.
+As shown in Table~\ref{tab:remove-r1}, removing R1 reduces the final MoT performance on BOBA-200 (negative changes), implying that including R1 provides complementary, beneficial supervision that MoT can harness.
+This proves that MoT can overcome the \textbf{performance degradation} caused by the strong distribution shift teacher and extract \textbf{beneficial common reasoning features} from it.
 More details are provided in the Appendix~\ref{app:no_r1}.